coxmediagroup/uidev-assignment-extended/README.md

 ####Feed data

-Your page will load data into the More Stories content area of the page from the Angular controller defined in /js/uidev-assignment-data.js.
+Your page will load data into the More Stories content area of the page via the dynamic data-binding library of your choide.

+If you choose to use AngularJS, we have provided a  controller that is defined in /js/uidev-assignment-data.js.

-You will render the story images and headlines via the ng-repeat Angular directive.
+You will render the story images and headlines via the ng-repeat Angular directive or the data-binding library of your choice.

 ####Bootstrap framework